ghg-online/Terminal.ScreenLibrary/Readme.md

 It is promised that when changes need to be shown, `Redraw()` will be called.

+### Step 3: Use it as you like!

-After implementing the interface, you can create a `Screen` object and use it!
+Now, you can create
+a `Screen` object and use it as a normal terminal.
 ```
 var screen = new Screen(myScreenDriver, Color.White, Color.Black);
 screen.HandleString("Hello, world!");